NisargBhavsar25/video-to-ascii-animations-in-the-terminal/README.md

 # video-to-ascii-animations-in-the-terminal
-This irepository can be used to convert a video into a ascii video that gets played inside the terminal.
+This repository can be used to convert a video into a ascii video that gets played inside the terminal.

 Here is a sample video of the output: https://youtu.be/RczhTF52A0s